+6th. #41 Laid to rest at his Presidential Library and Museum.
 We did a little shopping and then we watched the final day of #41 off the DVR.
-Blogs and pictures will be coming on #41 in the next couple of days. #41 will be transported to College Station where he will be interred next to his wife Barbara and Robyn there child that died decades ago.
+Blogs and pictures will be coming on #41 in the next couple of days. #41 will be transported to College Station where he will be interred next to his wife Barbara and Robyn their child that died decades ago.